ajwolfe1/YispInterpreter/README.md

 Test 17 (cond ((nil 5) (t 10) (t 15))): pass

 Test 18 (cond ((t 5) (t 10) (nil 15))): pass

-# To Build lisp.c
-gcc lisp.c

-# To Run lisp.c
-./a.exe

-Test cases are already in file and ready to go if you want to run lisp.c